Alauddin Mansur Syah

+Aceh coin from the era of Sultan Alauddin Mansur Shah.

 Sultan Alauddin Mansur Syah (died 1585 or 1586) was the eighth Sultan of Aceh in northern Sumatra.
 He ruled Aceh from 1579 to 1585 or 1586 and was known as a pious Muslim ruler with cultural interests.
 His reign also saw some military expansion on the Malay Peninsula.
 With his death ended a 65-year long period of warfare between Aceh and the Portuguese.

 Background

 The Acehnese sultan Ali Ri'ayat Syah I attacked and defeated the tin-producing Malay kingdom Perak in 1573.
 The widow and children of the slain Sultan Mansur Shah I of Perak were brought along to Aceh.
 After the death of Ali Ri'ayat Syah in 1579 three sultans sat on the shaky throne in the course of four months.
 When the last, Zainul Abidin was killed, there were probably no more adult descendants of Ali Mughayat Syah.
 As a descendant of both the old Melaka sultans and descendants of "what is believed by court contemporaries as Iskandar Zulkarnain (Alexander the Great)", Prince Mansur was considered eligible.
 He was placed on the throne under the name Sultan Alauddin Mansur Syah, in about October 1579.